 Substance abuse and substance related issues are integrated into PWS.
 Mental health clinicians routinely provide individualized assessment, brief treatment, education, and referrals to community agencies for substance abuse and co-occurring behavioral health problems.
-On average, 15% of students seen over the last five semesters presented with Drug/Alcohol Abuse as either their primary or a co-occurring problem.
-Percentages for substance abuse have varied with more recent data reflecting 9% in the Spring 2022 and 12% in the Fall 2022 semesters, with alcohol and marijuana as the most commonly used substance amongst students.
+Between the Fall 2022 and Spring 2024 semester, approximately 5% of students served by PWS presented with Drug/Alcohol Abuse as either their primary presenting problem or as a co-occurring issue, with alcohol and marijuana as the most commonly used substance amongst students.